adinb/adinb.github.io/_posts/2018-12-12-hello-world-vita.md

 layout: post
 title:  "Tinkering My PS Vita: Hello World"
 date:    2018-12-12 02:00:00 +0700
 excerpt: Following my last post, we are going to write a hello world app and ran it on Vita.
-Why hello world you ask?
-For me, it at least helped me understand on how to compile and run the application.
-This is important for me, as I usually iterate very often when I'm programming.
 categories: log
 ---
 **DISCLAIMER:**
 **I write this mainly to help myself learn things more easily so I can't guarantee the accuracy of the informations presented here.**

 Following my [last post]({{site.baseurl}}{% link _posts/2017-08-25-tinkering-my-vita.md %}), we are going to write a **hello world** app and ran it on Vita.
-Why hello world you ask?
-For me, it at least helped me understand on how to compile and run the application.
-This is important for me, as I usually iterate very often when I'm programming.
+This approach helped me to focus on how to compile and run the application.

 To build and run your application on Vita, you will need to have your Vita jailbroken and Vita SDK properly set up.
 In this post, I will assume you already have your Vita jailbroken.
 Also, it'll be better if you are already familiar with C programming.